 Two modes are available: Comfort and Intensive.

-Comfort mode: If the threshold value is exceeded, the airflow is adjusted proportionally to the VOC measured value.
-This enables energy-efficient and quiet reduction of the VOC concentration.
+Comfort mode: If the threshold value is exceeded, the airflow is adjusted proportionally to the measured value.
+This enables energy-efficient and quiet reduction of the indoor humidity.

-Intensive mode: As soon as the threshold value is exceeded, the fan switches directly to the maximum airflow in order to reduce the VOC concentration quickly.
+Intensive mode: As soon as the threshold value is exceeded, the fan switches directly to the maximum airflow in order to reduce the indoor humidity quickly.

 In the device status, tap on ‘Airflow adjustment’ and select the desired value.